Building an Early Career Researchers Community

 Because HIBAR projects are not common, students who are currently participating in a HIBAR project may not know of other examples of such work at UBC, and students who are not currently participating in a HIBAR project may not even know they exist.
 For these reasons, focused and intentional activities are necessary to build awareness of HIBAR projects and to enable those who are particularly interested in this type of research to connect with and learn from one another.
 This student-led project focuses on activities that will showcase impactful HIBAR projects, emphasizing the role of graduate students as key members of these research teams.
 It will also highlight opportunities for students to participate in activities that will, over time, help to change the academic culture toward more societally-engaged research.

-We think this is one of the first programs to develop a cross-disciplinary community of early career researchers who care deeply about engaging with society through their research.
-The project is designed as a small-scale pilot to determine if there is an appetite among early career researchers to belong to a community of this type and to demonstrate that it is feasible to establish it through a series of practical and valued activities.
+We think this the first time this specific approach has been taken to develop a cross-campus, student-led community of early career researchers who care deeply about engaging directly with experts outside of academia through their research.
 For this reason, a core aspect of the project is assessing its effectiveness and widely sharing the lessons learned.
 We hope the resulting community can continue to grow, both at UBC and beyond.

 We gratefully acknowledge the funding for this pilot project, provided by: